-Citroen's C5 Aircross SUV Hybrid delivers a thoughtful, comfort-orientated take on the mid-sized SUV plug-in market.
-Jonathan Crouch takes a look.
+Citroen's C5 Aircross Plug-in Hybrid delivers a thoughtful, comfort-orientated take on the mid-sized SUV plug-in market.
+Jonathan Crouch takes a look at the improved version.

-The PSA conglomerate is busy electrifying all its mid-sized SUVs, so the Citroen C5 Aircross gets that tech too.
-Like its group stablemates, it can be recharged from a home wallbox in under 2 hours and it offers a decent full-electric driving range - here WLTP-certified at 34 miles.
+The Stellantis Group conglomerate is busy electrifying all its mid-sized SUVs and for some time, the Citroen C5 Aircross has had that tech too.
+Now that Plug-in Hybrid variant offers it with somewhat smarter packaging.
+As before, it's a front-driven package and like its group stablemates, it can be recharged from a home wallbox in under 2 hours.
+Fully replenished, it offers a decent full-electric driving range - WLTP-certified at 34 miles.
 Like all C5 Aircross variants, this one majors on comfort, courtesy of the brand's 'Progressive Hydraulic Cushion' set-up.
-Citroen may be rather late to this party but at least it's trying to bring something new.

 The C5 Aircross, launched in 2018, has sold steadily in the mid-sized 5-seat part of the SUV sector but needed a few more headlines.
-The introduction of this plug-in hybrid variant might provide a few of those, incorporating as it does a cutting-edge electrified powertrain.
-Citroen has tried to build this into the car without compromising its other comfort-orientated attributes and, as usual with the brand, there's a strong emphasis on value and innovative design.
-This won't be the first car you'll have thought of if you happen to be looking for a mid-sized plug-in SUV, but it might well be worth including on your wish list.
+The introduction of this plug-in hybrid variant in 2019 provided a few of those, this variant incorporating a cutting-edge electrified powertrain.
+Citroen tried to build this into the car without compromising its other comfort-orientated attributes and, as usual with the brand, there's a strong emphasis on value and innovative design.
+Since this PHEV derivative's original launch though, lots of other Plug-in C-segment SUV crossover models have arrived in the segment, hence the need for this updated version with its smarter looks and classier cabin.
+As before, this won't be the first car you'll have thought of if you happen to be looking for a mid-sized plug-in SUV, but it might well be worth including on your wish list.

-The combined petrol engine and electric motor produces CO2 of just 32-33g/km and fuel efficiency of up to 168mpg on a combined cycle, (all figures WLTP certified, dependent on version).
+The combined petrol engine and electric motor produces CO2 of 32g/km and fuel efficiency of up to 222.3mpg on a combined cycle, (all figures WLTP certified, dependent on version).
 You'll need to fit a home charging 7kW wallbox to make the most of this car.
 Citroen partners with Pod Point to provide this and customers will be eligible for a £500 government OLEV grant towards installation.
 Once this is in place, you'll be able to recharge the car in under two hours.
 Using the 'MyCitroen' app, customers will be able to activate deferred charging (to take advantage of lower electricity tariffs) and Pre-conditioning (so the cabin can be cooled or warmed before entry to the vehicle).
-As for when you're out and about, well Citroen has partnered with POLAR, the largest and best-performing public charge network in the UK, to offer UK customers buying a new C5 Aircross SUV Hybrid a six-month free subscription (normally worth £7.85 per month) to the POLAR service, which offers a good availability of charging points - with many not incurring any extra per-kWh charges.
 Every C5 Aircross comes with a three-year and 60,000-mile warranty.
 The first two years of that aren't subject to any mileage limits but the third year (which is taken care of by your local dealer) is limited to 60,000 miles.
-Insurance is group 32E for the 'Flair' and group 33E for the 'Flair Plus'.
-And company drivers will be tempted by the fact that this PHEV sits in the 10% Benefit-in-Kind taxation bracket.
+Insurance is group 26E for the 'Shine' and group 27E for the 'C-Series Edition'.
+And company drivers will be tempted by the fact that this PHEV sits in the 11% Benefit-in-Kind taxation bracket.

 We're always happy to see a product that tries to bring something a little different to its market segment, which is why we rather like this C5 Aircross in its more standard forms.
-If you can find the significant price premium necessary to get this plug-in Hybrid version, then there's also plenty to like here too.
-The electrified stats are very class-competitive amongst Crossovers of this type, but you could argue they'd be replicated by equivalent versions of the Peugeot 3008 and the DS 7 Crossback which feature the same engineering.
+If you can find the significant price premium necessary to get this Plug-in Hybrid version, then there's also plenty to like here too, especially in this updated form.
+The electrified stats are very class-competitive amongst Crossovers of this type, but you could argue they'd be replicated by equivalent versions of the Peugeot 3008, the Vauxhall Grandland and the DS 7 Crossback which feature the same engineering.
 The 'Progressive Hydraulic Cushion' set-up of this Citroen though, gives this particular SUV something a little different - you really can feel an improvement in the way it eases over tarmac undulations.
 It's worth a test drive then - as a possible starting point to your electrified future.